How to Quiet ATV Exhaust Noise – Your 12 Best Options

 The sound is widely recognized as the number one challenge by those who work hard to keep our riding trails open.
 A loud exhaust is also one of the major obstacles when looking to open up new trails to motorized recreation riding.

 It’s not hard to understand why there is a conflict of interest here.
-And it really doesn’t matter which side you are on.
+And it doesn’t matter which side you are on.

 The reality is that riders running loud aftermarket exhausts on open trails contribute to heating this conflict to the boiling point.
 As a result, we see an increasing number of trails and riding areas being permanently closed.